JessieElorza/post-install-config/README.md

   -Password: Password1
 </p>
 <p>
-Gave John the "Support" Department with the Role of "View Only" and created the agent.
+Gave John the "Support" Department with the Role of "View Only" with limited controls.
+Create the agent.

 Agent roles and departmental access to align with the defined ticket visibility and workflow structure.
 </p>